Legal process

 How Lowell legal claims or enforcement action such as bailiffs work

-Is Lowell Solicitors the same as Lowell Financial?
+Are our solicitors the same as Lowell Financial?

 What is a CCJ?

-In England and Wales, County Court judgments (CCJs) are legal decisions made by the County Court.
+In England and Wales, County Court Judgments (CCJs) are legal decisions made by the County Court.
 Judgments are entered on the statutory Register of Judgments, Orders and Fines, which is then checked by credit reference agencies to assess the credit-worthiness of individuals.
 To learn more, please visit Experian’s website.

 Do Lowell Financial issue CCJs?